List of Major League Baseball players who spent their entire career with one franchise: Counts by franchise

-Table last updated October 29, 2022.
+Table last updated November 1, 2025.

 Active players

 The following active players have played at least 10 seasons with only a single MLB franchise, making them potential future additions to the main list above.

-Players are removed from this list only when they retire or make a regular season appearance with a different MLB team.
+Players are removed from this list (and this article) when they make an appearance with a different MLB team.
+Players who retire or are inactive for over a year (have not played professional baseball at any level) are moved from this list to the main list.